mukaiizawa/Paren/readme.md

 Programming Language Paren

 # What is Paren

+    Programs that write programs?
+    When would you ever want to do that?
+    Not very often, if you think in Cobol.
+    All the time, if you think in Lisp.
+    -- Paul Graham, Beating the Averages

 Paren is a dialect of the Lisp programming languages:

 - dynamic type checking